Jonathan-Rabideau/LightningZoom/README.md

 ![image](https://user-images.githubusercontent.com/81046437/111885119-1b3fc680-899c-11eb-9440-f7741f449615.png)

-LightningZoom contains many checks and balances and data validation just try and break it.
+LightningZoom contains many checks and balances and data validation - just try and break it.
 And let me know if you succeed and how.
+Contact me at jonathan.rabideau@gmail.com or post to this project.

 LightningZoom is meant to spread happiness and cheer, Copyright Jonathan Rabideau 2021 under GNU General Public License v3